ActianCorp/integration-platform-docs/docs/integration-manager/camel-routes/camel-route-local.md

 ---
 title: File Folder Listener Example
-nav_order: 1
 ---
 # File Folder Listener Example

 ## Overview

-Monitors a local folder for new files and submit to the JobConfig run API.
+Monitors a local folder for new files and submits to the JobConfig run API.

 ## Route Configuration